Dobefu/DLiteScript/docs/content/docs/standard-library/time/now.md

 +++
 title = 'time.now'
 linkTitle = 'now'
-description = 'Returns the current Unix timestamp in seconds.' weight = 0 draft = false
+description = 'Get the current Unix timestamp in seconds.
+Return the current time as seconds since epoch for time calculations and logging.
+Part of the time namespace.' weight = 0 draft = false
 +++